Browse the Guide:

 Virginia, resident.
 Administrator's account of McClelland's estate.

 MCCOMBS, DOROTHY.
-PAPERS, 1970-1989.
+COLLECTION, 1970-1989.
 8.6 cu. ft.
 Appalachian history bibliographer and reference librarian at Virginia Tech.
-Collection includes notes on the Preston family and Smithfield Plantation, photographs, and miscellaneous articles.
-Collection also includes notes on her research into Appalachian textile production, and a copy of her unpublished manuscript, "Virginia Cloth: Early Textiles in Montgomery County, 1776-1830."
-Unprocessed.
-Ms95-006.
+Collection includes personal research notes, subject files, and writings; materials relating to the Virginia Tech University Libraries; course notes; dissertation research; work on textiles and arts & crafts history; genealogy notes; brochures on historic sites around Virginia; maps; and a copy of her unpublished manuscript, "Virginia Cloth: Early Textiles in Montgomery County, 1776-1830."
+Finding aid available online.
+Ms1995-006.

 MCCORMICK & CO.
 ADVERTISING.
 COLLECTION, 1905.
 0.1 cu. ft.
 Collection consists of a letter, booklet, and circular addressed to McCormick & Co. distributors in Marion, Virginia, in 1905.
 Items address a change in advertising and/or updates on spice markets.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-079.

 MCDONALD, MARTHA.
 LETTER, 1862.
 0.1 cu. ft.
 Southern woman and wife to Lewis McDonald, a Confederate soldier.
 Letter of general inquiry to husband serving in the Civil War.
 Finding